What standards does ISBA follow and why?

 For more information on USPAP: http://www.AppraisalFoundation.org

-- Must perform assignments with impartiality, objectivity, and independence, and without accomodation of personal interests.
+- Must perform assignments with impartiality, objectivity, and independence, and without accommodation of personal interests;

-- Clearly communicate process and results.
-Protect the confidential nature of the appraiser-client relationship.
+- Protect the confidential nature of the appraiser-client relationship.

 Record Keeping Rule